Financial-Times/dotcom-page-kit/packages/dotcom-build-js/README.md

 }
 ```

-Once setup, this plugin will enable you to use the following features within your JavaScript code.
+Once setup, this plugin will enable you to use the following features within your JavaScript code:

 * [JSX](https://reactjs.org/docs/introducing-jsx.html)
 * [Typescript](https://www.typescriptlang.org/)